-Whenever an observed holiday as listed in Section 10.1(B) occurs on an employee's regularly scheduled workday or the employee is required to work on a holiday as listed in Section 10.1(B) on his/her scheduled day off, the employee shall receive one and one half times his/her regular straight time rate of pay for the hours worked and receive another day off with pay, or the employee may elect to receive two times his/her regular straight time rate of pay for the hours worked with no additional day off.
-Unless the employee declares at least seven (7) calendar days prior to the holiday that he/she wants to receive two and one half times his/her straight time rate of pay for the hours worked he/she shall receive one and one half times his/her straight time rate of pay for the hours worked and another day off with pay.
-The day off shall be taken within the same
+- 10.4 Whenever an observed holiday as listed in Section 10.1 occurs on an employee's regularly scheduled workday or the employee is required to work on a holiday listed in Section 10.1 on his/her scheduled day off, unless subject to overtime rates, the employee shall receive his/her regular straight time rate of pay for the hours worked and receive another day off with pay; or the employee may elect to receive two times his/her regular straight time rate of pay for any hours worked in excess of their scheduled shift, with no day off.
+Unless the employee declares at least seven (7) calendar days prior to the holiday that he/she wants to receive only pay for the hours worked, and another day off with pay.
+The day off shall be taken within the same fiscal year or within 120 days after said holiday, whichever is later.
+There shall be no pyramiding to this section in the computation of overtime.
+Either party may reopen this paragraph (10.4), during the term of this Agreement, for negetiations only in conjunction with opening Article 11. - NOTE: In scheduling a day off as set forth in Section 10.3 and 10.4, every effort will be made to allow the employee a day off of his/her choice; however, as the needs of the department come first, management reserves the right to make the final decision. - 10.5 Failure to report for work on a holiday after having been scheduled to work on such holiday shall be just cause for denial of holiday pay and may result in disciplinary action being taken. - 10.6 Should a holiday occur during an employee's sickness, it shall be the option of the employee to be charged with a sick day or holiday if the sickness includes two or more consecutive workdays immediately preceding and/or following the holiday.